rhit-netsos/netsec-public/docs/concepts/tcp.md

 You will be prompted for the username and password, once you enter those, you will be dropped into a root shell session that you can use to issue commands.
+You can use `root` as the username and `netsec` as the password.

-For simplicity, let's just print the current working directory using `pwd`.
+For simplicity, from the created shell, let's just print the current working directory using `pwd`.

 When you issue a command, it will be executed on the server, but the output will show up on the client's side.
 To avoid bloating the packet capture, let's